legacynetwork/specs-prototyping/README.md

 This prototype version aims to provide the most basic functionalities to be integrated in the new proof of concept already under development.
 These include:

-- Sending funds from a user smart contract to a given set of recipient addresses (aka as beneficiaries).
+- Sending funds from a user smart contract to a given set of `n` recipient addresses (aka as beneficiaries).

 - Sending encrypted data to a given set of recipients.